samtay/so-hs/README.md

    shift+h,j,k,l for resizing sections
 7. can set up themes named in configuration and then keep attrmap within app state

+### stack exchange
+1. filters are finicky but work -- remember to make filter unsafe to not worry about printing weird chars
+2. add a `--update-filters` sub command to update xdga data with named filter. in fact, maybe this ships without hardcoded filters and on first run, creates new filter and stores in xdga data.
+5. handle and write tests for error responses: https://api.stackexchange.com/docs/types/error easy to test by setting bogus api key. need to catch `StatusCodeException` with code 400

 ### config
 1. xdga data to save `filter` param